 An hour and a half after entering the island, a vertical crack appears in the white screen of the landscape surrounding Aomi.
 I pull the tiller and steer the bow toward it.
 Suddenly, the pure white opens along the crack, revealing the target cove like a brilliant magic trick.

-Aomi sails into the cove, and I drop the anchor after checking the seabed with the depth sounder.
+Aomi sails into the cove, and I drop the anchor after checking the seafloor with the depth sounder.
 I then secure a long rope to the shore, preparing for the strong northeast winds warned about in the Sailing Directions.

 Tonight, for the first time in 30 days, I can sleep soundly in a bed that doesn't rock.
 The long, harsh, and painful 3,000-kilometer journey from Buenos Aires is over, and Aomi has finally reached the gateway to Antarctica.